LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 When creating the [widget](#2d-similarity-widget) at the start, I considered adding all the methods.
 However - unlike Julia - JavaScript is not a numerical programming language.
 While the Wasserstein formula itself is still short there are almost 190 lines of code for the basic linear algebra.
-The polygon and ellipse methods would also require scaffolding code, mostly likely more so.
+The polygon and ellipse methods would probably have similar increases in code.
 As in the original use case I decided they were way too much effort.

 ## Code analysis